- Redundancies in the sectors ancillary to shipbuilding in the Spanish region of Galicia

 - Galicia’s shipbuilding industry hit hard by increased global competition

 - EU to co-fund career guidance, job search support, training, and tutoring and guidance after finding another job

-Former shipbuilding workers from Galicia should receive €2,054,400 in EU aid to help them re-integrate into the labour market, following a Budgets Committee vote on Monday.
+Former shipbuilding workers from Galicia will receive €2,054,400 in EU aid to help them re-integrate into the labour market, following a plenary vote on Monday.

 Spain requested support from the European Globalisation Adjustment Fund (EGF) after 960 workers were laid off in 38 small and medium-sized companies in the shipbuilding ancillary sectors in Galicia between May 2019 and February 2020.
 Around 500 redundant workers are expected to participate in the support measures co-financed by the EGF.